 If you need parallel taxonomies, you must prepare one file by taxonomy (example: one for Reference taxonomy, and a second for a temporary taxonomy).

 Step 2: Import in DaRWIN

-Import itself is a quiet rapid process.
+Import itself is a quite rapid process.
 Enter the import tool, through menu Administration > Imports > Taxonomy